opensheetmusicdisplay/githubauthvideo-plugin/readme.txt

 #### Private Key for Session Generation

-Generate a random string for the Private Key For Session Generation field.
-This can be any string, but should be long and random.
+Generate a random Base64 key for the Private Key For Session Generation field.
+This must be a base64 string, and should be long and random.
-    > Use your favorite password generator, or this one works great: https://passwordsgenerator.net/.
-We recommend at least 32 characters.
+    > Use your favorite generator, or this one works (note: it is recommended to use in offline mode): https://generate.plus/en/base64.
+We require at least 32 characters.

 This is used to cryptographically sign information (in a [JWT](https://jwt.io)) from the Wordpress server during Github Authentication.
 This is an extra layer of security to ensure that no other application is attempting to forge access requests to the Wordpress server.